The Rock and Water Program is Evidenced Based

 Rock and Water is a highly successful, evidenced based international educational program.
 In Australia over 15,000 teachers, youth workers, chaplains and counsellors have received training since the program was introduced by Freerk Ykema in 1998.

-Lighthouse Education manages all Rock and water accreditation training in NSW, ACT and Tasmania, in partnership with the Gadaku Institute of the Netherlands.
-Following the successful school’s accreditation program in the Netherlands, Lighthouse education is offering the same award to schools in Australia that meet the criteria for recognition as a Rock and Water school.
+Rock and Water Australia manages all Rock and water accreditation training in NSW, ACT, TAS, WA, SA, NT and VIC, in partnership with the Gadaku Institute of the Netherlands.
+Following the successful school’s accreditation program in the Netherlands, Rock and Water Australia is offering the same award to schools in Australia that meet the criteria for recognition as a Rock and Water school.

 Research by Rutgers WPF and the Trimbos Institute (peer reviewed and published in the international Journal of Sexual Aggression, April 2015) has shown that the psychophysical resilience programme Rock and Water helps to boost self-confidence, curb impulsive behaviour and deter sexually transgressive behaviour in boys.
 The whole article can be found HERE